sparkfun/SFE_CC3000_Library/README.md

 * Static IP is not working at this time (only DHCP works).
 * HTTP POST requests work but do not print the whole server response to the console.
 * The library does not work with any Teensey boards.
 Only ATmega328-based Arduinos have been tested.
+* UDP has been tested for transmit only.
+Receiving UDP packets on the CC3000 is currently not working.

 Getting Started
 ---------------